West Virginia gov signs needle exchange program regulations

 CHARLESTON, W.Va.
-(AP) — West Virginia Gov. Jim Justice on Thursday signed a bill to introduce more stringent requirements to needle exchange programs amid a spike in HIV cases in the state.
+(AP) — West Virginia Gov. Jim Justice on Thursday signed a bill to introduce more stringent requirements to needle exchange programs that critics say will make it harder to get clean needles amid a spike in HIV cases in the state.

 The bill won legislative approval on the final day of the session Saturday.